How can photography help with our mental health?

 • START Centre in Greater Manchester, a charity that has been delivering mental health recovery and prevention services in Salford for over 30 years, using creativity, connection and recovery interventions to help improve people's lives.

-As for the content of the programme itself, to start with we’ll be offering the following.
+As for the content of the programme itself, we offered the following.

 • Photography masterclasses.
-These in-person sessions will be designed to help people better understand how to creatively express themselves with a camera.
-Looking at photography as both art and science, classes will explore the techniques required to execute an artistic vision.
-Initial classes will be led by Daniel Regan, a photographic artist who specialises in using his art to explore difficult and complex emotional experiences.
+These in-person sessions were designed to help people better understand how to creatively express themselves with a camera.
+Looking at photography as both art and science, the classes explored the techniques required to execute an artistic vision.
+The initial classes were led by Daniel Regan, a photographic artist who specialises in using his art to explore difficult and complex emotional experiences.

 • Access to gear and print media.
-People who participate in the program will be given access to Canon photographic experience, as well as specially created journals with their photos printed out in them.
+People who participated in the program were given access to Canon's photographic experience, as well as specially created journals with their photos printed out in them.

 • Online resources.
-The programme doesn’t just stop once the pictures are snapped – we’ll be providing ongoing online resources to programme participants to help them continue to explore the world of image-making.
+The programme didn't just stop once the pictures were snapped – we provided and still do provide ongoing online resources to programme participants to help them continue to explore the world of image-making.

-As for when it all starts – it already has!
-We held our first masterclass at Arts Network on September 26th, and received lots of enthusiastic feedback from participants who showed up and got stuck in.
+We held our first masterclass at Arts Network in 2023 and received lots of enthusiastic feedback from participants who showed up and got stuck in.

-There’s lots more to come here, but in the meantime, you can check out our events page on Photography as a Therapeutic Tool to see what’s coming up.
-We’re aiming to expand this programme to partner with more community groups and offer more resources – if you are part of a community group that you think would be a good fit for the programme, get in touch right away at marketing@wex.co.uk
+We’re aiming to expand this programme to partner with more community groups and offer more resources – if you are part of a community group that you think would be a good fit for the programme, get in touch right away at